masukomi/XDG-GuaranteedResources/README.md

 `XDG::GuaranteedResources` handles this common operation.

+For example:

+Let's assume your script uses a pre-prepared sqlite db that you store under resources.
+Store it under `resources/data/my_database.db`, then when your script boots up you can call `guarantee-resource("data/my_database.db");`.
+If that file already exists under `%*ENV<XDG_CONFIG_HOME>/my_database.db` nothing will happen.
+If it isn't found there, a fresh copy will be placed there from the one you referenced in `resources`.

 Resources that should be copied to `XDG_CONFIG_HOME` should be stored under `resources/config`

 Resources that should be copied to `XDG_DATA_HOME` should be stored under `resources/data`